skounis/blellow_helper/README.md

-# OpenEuropa Theme Helper
+# Blellow Theme Helper

-This module offers some additional functionality that might come in useful when theming an OpenEuropa website.
+This module offers some additional functionality that might come in useful for the Blellow theme.

 Here is an overview of the features it offers:

 ## Additional Twig filters
+> Work in progress

 ### format_size